[Exclusive] EU navies to hunt pirates in West Africa

 Already a member?

-The Gulf of Guinea in west Africa "continues to be particularly dangerous for seafarers", the memo, dated 12 January and seen by EUobserver, noted.
+The Gulf of Guinea in West Africa "continues to be particularly dangerous for seafarers", the memo, dated 12 January and seen by EUobserver, noted.

 "The region now accounts for just over 95 percent of all kidnappings for ransom at sea," it said.